 Identify a routine for hikes, meals, bath breaks, and exercise – and seek to stick to it as best you can.

 5. Find A Vet You Like

-The first visit to a puppy’s Vet must be a fun one so that your French Bulldog learns to enjoy their visits to the Vet.
-Asking for referrals is a great way to find out who are the excellent Vets in your area.
+The first visit to a puppy's Vet must be fun so that your French Bulldog learns to enjoy their visits to the Vet.
+Asking for referrals is a great way to find out the excellent Vets in your area.
 Then your first appointment.
 Your Puppy is going to need a check-up and probably some vaccinations.

 Word of mouth is a perfect way to locate a reliable vet close to you.